Last updated:

 They also fared substantially better in terms of safety, quality, and participation.

 With such profound stakes, visionary communicators are investing heavily in creating experiences that fuel engagement.
-According to Edelman’s 2023 Future of Corporate Communications study, 60% of comms leaders identify employee experience as the single most critical area to prioritize in the near term.
+According to Edelman’s Future of Corporate Communications study, 60% of internal comms leaders identify employee experience as the single most critical area to prioritize in the near term.

 Creating covetable experiences starts with identifying the factors that fuel – or stall – engagement.